a34alefeliza/my-pikimoni/intro/en/dashboard/wall.md

-In the "Wall" section you are able to present some of the works of your students, done during the lesson, for other platform members.
+In the "Wall" section you are able to present some of students' works, done during the lesson, for other platform members.
 They can rate these works putting a <i>like</i> on it.
 This will motivate your students for better work and add a competetive note!